banos/xxtmp-testmvc/contributing.md

 ## A Final Note

-Note that due to the current number of MVC/MVVM/MV* frameworks in circulation, it's not always possible to include each one in TodoMVC, but we'll definitely discuss the merits of any framework prior to making a decision. :)
+Note that due to the current number of MVC/MVVM/MV* frameworks in circulation, it's not always possible to include each one in TobuyMVC, but we'll definitely discuss the merits of any framework prior to making a decision. :)

 For applications that we feel don't quite match the goals of the project, but which we feel still offer value, we're happy to include references to them in our official [wiki](https://github.com/tastejs/tobuymvc/wiki/Other-implementations).